-- A. Other Direct Costs: Any other items proposed as direct costs.
-Provide an itemized list with costs, and state the basis for each proposed item. - B. Indirect Costs: Attach a copy of the latest indirect cost rate agreement negotiated with a cognizant federal agency.
+- h.
+Other Direct Costs: Any other items proposed as direct costs.
+Provide an itemized list with costs, and state the basis for each proposed item. - i.
+Indirect Costs: Indirect costs must not exceed 15% of the total award amount.
+Applications received under this funding opportunity is considered to be acceptance of this requirement and is not subject to negotiation if selected for award.
+Attach a copy of the latest indirect cost rate agreement negotiated with a cognizant federal agency.
 If the applicant is in the process of initially developing or renegotiating a rate, upon notification that an award will be made, it should immediately develop a tentative indirect cost rate proposal based on its most recently completed fiscal year, in accordance with the cognizant agency's guidelines for establishing indirect cost rates, and submit it to the cognizant agency.
 Applicants awaiting approval of their indirect cost proposals may also request indirect costs.
 When an indirect cost rate is requested, those costs included in the indirect cost pool should not also be charged as direct costs to the award.
 If the applicant is requesting a rate which is less than what is allowed under the program, the authorized representative of the applicant organization must submit a signed acknowledgement that the applicant is accepting a lower rate than allowed.